vseryakov/alpinejs-app/README.md

 ## Directive: `x-template`

-Render a template or component inside the container from the expression which must return a template URL/name or nothing to clear the container.
+Render a template or component inside a container from the expression which must return a template URL/name or nothing to clear the container.

 This is an alternative to the `x-if` Alpine directive especially with multiple top elements because x-if only supports one top element and ablity to render server-side templates.